Small Space Gardening

 How to Force Paperwhites to Bloom

 After planting, keep the bulbs in a cool, 65 degree, dark room for several weeks until the roots take hold and shoots start to sprout from the bulbs.
 Then place the containers in a cool, sunny location.
 In 4-6 weeks, you'll see tiny blossoms on the flower stems.
-Paperwhites have a significant advantage over other commonly forced bulbs in that they do not need an 8- to 12-week cold-temperature treatment.
+Paperwhites have a significant advantage over other commonly forced bulbs in that they do not need an 8- to 12-week cold-temperature treatment. ("Force" means to coax a plant to bloom out of season.)
 Because it's so fast and easy, forcing paperwhites is an excellent project for beginning gardeners.

 Plant Outdoors in Warm Climates